Recovery of Inland Real Estate Income Trust Losses | Update March 8, 2021

-According to Central Trade & Transfer, shares of the REIT are currently listed for $9.00 per share.
+According to Central Trade & Transfer, shares of the REIT recently sold for $9.35 per share.
 This may mean significant losses for investors, as shares of Inland REIT originally sold for $10.00 each, but the company conducted a 1-for-2.5 reverse stock split in 2018, resulting in a final offering price of $25.00 per share.

 Prior to making recommendations to an individual investor, brokerage firms are required by the Financial Industry Regulatory Authority (FINRA) to disclose all the risks of an investment.
 Recommendations should only be made if the investment is suitable for an individual investor given their age, investment objections, investment experience and risk tolerance.

 Brokerage firms that do not perform adequate due diligence on an investment and/or make unsuitable recommendations can be held accountable for investment losses through FINRA arbitration.

 High commissions could be a motivating factor for unscrupulous financial advisors to sell the REIT regardless of whether the investment is in line with the client’s investment objectives and profile.
 Moreover, the total commissions and expenses make it difficult for non-traded REITs to perform in line with the market.